-“We think of the IMPACT sales leadership system as a training curriculum, but also an ongoing guidebook for sales leaders,” Henley states.
+“We think of the Impact Leadership System as a training curriculum, but also an ongoing guidebook for sales leaders,” Henley states.

 Our mission at The Center for Sales Strategy is to Turn Talent Into Performance and to help organization improve revenue performance.

 CSS clients know us for Talent Focused Management (TFM), which focuses on talent as a top priority for improving sales performance.
 But managing sales is only half the job.
 The other half—leading people—is not something that comes automatically.
-Which is one of the many factors that lead to building IMPACT.
+Which is one of the many factors that lead to building the Impact Leadership System.

 “We never had a framework and clients started asking what happens after that have great people and develop them – what do they do next?”
 Henley explains.